QuentinRa/blog.quentinra.dev/tools/vim/commands/replace.md

 * `:n,ms/old/new/g`: same but only n to m lines

 Replacement (ESC)
-* `r` : replace character under cursor
+* `r` : replace character under the cursor
 * `R` : replace characters while ESC not pressed

 Replacement

-* `s`: delete the character under cursor then switch to insert mode
+* `s`: delete the character under the cursor, then switch to the insert mode
-* `cc`: delete line then switch to insertion mode
+* `cc`: delete the current line then switch to the insertion mode
-* `cw`: delete from the cursor until the end of the word then switch to insertion mode
+* `cw`: delete characters starting from the cursor position until the end of the word.
+Then, switch to insertion mode.